Skip to main content

 Also known as: fast grip changes, grip transition speed

-Grip change speed is how quickly and reliably a player rotates the racquet in their hand between strokes that require different grips, and a slow or incomplete change is a frequent hidden cause of mis-hits.
+Grip change speed is how quickly and reliably a player rotates the racquet in their hand between strokes that require different grips.
+A slow or incomplete change is a frequent hidden cause of mis-hits.

-Most players use several different grips across a single point — a semi-western or western grip for the forehand, an eastern or two-handed grip for the backhand, and a continental grip for volleys, slices, and serves — and switching between them happens in the brief window between shots, often while also moving to the ball.
-A slow or incomplete grip change means the racquet arrives at contact in a grip that is mismatched to the stroke being attempted, which produces exactly the kind of mis-hit, framed shot, or unintentionally flat ball that looks like a swing-path problem but is actually a grip problem.
+Most players use several different grips across a single point.
+This means a semi-western or western grip for the forehand, an eastern or two-handed grip for the backhand.
+A continental grip for volleys, slices, and serves.
+This means and switching between them happens in the brief window between shots, often.
+At the same time, also moving to the ball.
+A slow or incomplete grip change means the racquet arrives at contact in a grip that is mismatched to the stroke being attempted.
+This produces exactly the kind of mis-hit, framed shot, or unintentionally flat ball that looks like a swing-path problem but is actually a grip problem.

-Grip changes happen with the non-dominant hand supporting the throat of the racquet, rotating the handle in the dominant hand's fingers while the arm is still moving toward the ball, rather than as a separate, isolated step.
-Players under time pressure — during fast net exchanges, especially — often skip the grip change entirely and try to hit a volley or slice with a forehand grip still in hand, which is a major and underappreciated cause of mis-hits at net.
-Training grip changes specifically, rather than assuming they will happen automatically, is one of the more overlooked ways to reduce unforced errors during fast exchanges.
+Grip changes happen with the non-dominant hand supporting the throat of the racquet, rotating the handle in the dominant hand's fingers.
+At the same time, the arm is still moving toward the ball, rather than as a separate, isolated step.
+Players under time pressure.
+This means during fast net exchanges, especially.
+This means often skip the grip change entirely and try to hit a volley or slice with a forehand grip still in hand.
+This is a major and underappreciated cause of mis-hits at net.
+Training grip changes in particular, rather than assuming they will happen on its own, is one of the more overlooked ways to reduce unforced errors during fast exchanges.

-A player rushing to the net after an approach shot sometimes tries to volley with their forehand grip still in hand, because there was no time to rotate to continental before the ball arrived.
+A player rushing to the net after an approach shot sometimes tries to volley with their forehand grip still in hand.
+This is.
+This is because there was no time to rotate to continental before the ball arrived.

 Why it matters